Foolproof Instant Pot Long-Grain Rice – Fast & Easy!

 Instant Pot venting or sealing knob. #TexasHomesteader

-After the Instant Pot cooks my rice for 3 minutes it will sound a tone indicating it’s no longer cooking.
-I just wait 10 minutes before flipping that lever to ‘vent’ to release the pressure remaining in the Instant Pot.
+After the Instant Pot cooks my rice for 3 minutes it will sound a tone.
+I wait 10 minutes before flipping that lever to ‘vent’ to release remaining pressure.

 Careful When Releasing Pressure